treydock/rsv-consumers-zabbix/README.md

 2. Edit /etc/rsv/rsv-zabbix.conf to suite your needs.

   * *RSV_HOST* - Sets the name of the host in Zabbix that has the trapper items assigned.
+      * As of v0.1.0 the *RSV_HOST* value is only used if a metric's host can't be determined.
   * *ZABBIX_SERVER* - The hostname or IP address of the Zabbix server.
   * *ZABBIX_TRAPPER_PORT* - The Zabbix Trapper port.
 Defaults to 10051.
   * *ZABBIX_ITEM_KEY* - The item key used for the RSV metrics in Zabbix.